comixed/comixed/CONTRIBUTING.md

 #### Lint Checks

-To ensure your Angular code meets project requirements, please run the lint checks in the **comixed-frontend** module:
+To ensure your Angular code meets project requirements, please run the lint checks in the **comixed-web** module:

 ```
 $ cd comixed-web